Emily Wilson Walker: Early life and education

 Emily Cumming Hammond was born on July 8, 1904, on Redcliffe Plantation, in Beech Island, South Carolina, to Mary Gwyn Hammond and Christopher Cashiel Fitzsimmons Hammond.
 She was the eldest of eight, born into a formerly upper-class family that was impoverished by the time of her birth.
-Her great-grandfather was enslaver James Henry Hammond, who had served as Governor and US Senator from South Carolina before the Civil War.
+Her great-grandfather was James Henry Hammond, who had served as Governor and US Senator from South Carolina before the Civil War.

 Emily Hammond became interested in medicine as a child, assisting her mother's charity work with African American families who often cared for their sick children as they were often unable to access medical care in the Jim Crow South.
 By 13, Emily Hammond earned the nickname "Doc" and began to pursue a dream of becoming a real doctor.

 Hammond attended St. Genevieve's in Asheville, North Carolina, then Goucher College in Baltimore, Maryland.
 She did not care for city life, so after graduating, she went to Athens, Georgia, to do premedical studies at the University of Georgia.
 For medical school, she enrolled at the Medical College of Georgia in 1927, graduating as the only woman in her class and the second woman ever.
 She conducted her medical internship at the Central of Georgia Railroad Hospital in Savannah.